SPAIN - Residency by Investment

 - Any number of properties can combine to make up the € 500,000 minimum investment.
 Joint buyers can combine investments into one property.

-- Completion of the property typically takes two to three months.
+- Completion of the property typically takes 3 to 8 months.

 3. A business project to be developed in Spain and which is considered to be and certified as being in the general interest, for which at least one of the following conditions must apply

 - (b) Making an investment with a relevant socioeconomic impact in the geographical area where the activity is to be carried out.

 - (c)Making a significant contribution to scientific and/or technological innovation.

 - Fees will vary depending on family make up and situation

 - Government processing fee applies of 60 Euros